epwalsh/obsidian.nvim/README.md

 - ▶️ Completion via [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)

+## In-progress

+- [ ] Command for getting backlinks to current buffer

 ## Requirements

 The plugin [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) is required, and if you want completion features (recommended) you'll also need [ripgrep](https://github.com/BurntSushi/ripgrep) to be installed and on your `$PATH`.